-In judging the adequacy of a dose limit for waste management and other related activities.
-NRC considers recommendations from the International Commission on Radiological Protection (ICRP), National Council on Radiation Protection and Measurements (NCRP), EPA, and International Atomic Energy Agency (IAEA).
+In judging the adequacy of a dose limit for waste management and other related activities, NRC considers recommendations from the International Commission on Radiological Protection (ICRP), National Council on Radiation Protection and Measurements (NCRP), EPA, and International Atomic Energy Agency (IAEA).
 The ICRP's and NCRP's recommendations are developed by recognized experts in the fields of radiation protection and health effects.
 The NCRP is a nonprofit corporation chartered by the U.S. Congress to develop and disseminate information and recommendations about radiation protection and to cooperate with the ICRP and other national and international organizations with regard to these recommendations.
-The ICRP is an international panel of radiation experts from all fields that provides estimates of radiation risk and recommendations on radiation protection and has continued to update and revise its risk estimates and radiation protection recommendations since its inception in 1928.
+The ICRP is an international panel of radiation protection and has continued to update and revise its risk estimates and radiation protection recommendations since its inception in 1928.
 In its deliberations, ICRP maintains relationships with United Nations health and labor organizations.

 The IAEA is a United Nations agency involved in assisting member states to establish consistent radiation protection standards.
-In 1995, the IAEA identified a number of principles with the express purpose of giving a common basis for the development of more detailed standards and a basis for national waste management programs (The Principles of Radioactive Waste Management, IAEA Safety Series No.111-F, International Atomic Energy Agency, Vienna (1995)).
+In 1995, the IAEA identified a number of principles with the express purpose of giving a common basis for the development of more detailed standards and a basis for national waste management programs [The Principles of Radioactive Waste Management, IAEA Safety Series No.111-F, International Atomic Energy Agency, Vienna (1995)].
 Two of the principles are: